pagkly/Zed/Investopedia3/The Truth About Limited Liability Companies.md

 ### What are limited liability companies used for?

-Limited liability companies are a popular type of business structure for [hedge funds](https://www.investopedia.com/terms/h/hedgefund.asp) and other investment management businesses.
+Limited liability companies are a popular type of business structure for [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp) and other investment management businesses.
 Often, hedge funds will be structured so that two layers of LLCs are involved: the first LLC is owned by the fund’s investors, while a second LLC is designated as the manager of that fund.
 In that scenario, the individual managers responsible for making investment decisions benefit from two layers of liability protection.
-And since the profits earned can be passed on to the individual investors, this structure prevents the issue of [double taxation](https://www.investopedia.com/terms/d/double_taxation.asp).
+And since the profits earned can be passed on to the individual investors, this structure prevents the issue of [[double taxation]](https://www.investopedia.com/terms/d/double_taxation.asp).

 ### Are limited liability companies taxed differently than corporations?